 rustic + modern winter decor

-There’s no doubt that rustic décor brings out all the winter feels, but I love the idea of pairing them with some more modern items after Christmas, just to tone down the holiday vibe a bit.
+There’s no doubt that rustic décor brings out all the winter feels, but I love the idea of pairing them with some more modern items after the holiday season, just to tone down the Christmas vibe a bit. just to tone down the holiday vibe a bit.

 Remember how I said to hang on to those pinecones before you store them away?
 That’s because they make an amazing winter bowl filler when you place them in a trendy metallic brass dish like I did on our built-ins.
 Gold and brass metallic colors are another great way to add in some warmth to your home during the winter.